-The Globe Theatre is an open air, polygonal playhouse, where over a thousand people sit in three covered galleries, with a further 500 standing in the yard.
+The Globe Theatre is an open air, polygonal playhouse, where over a thousand people sit in three covered galleries, with a further five hundred standing in the yard.
 The ‘Wooden O’ measures 100ft across and 54ft to the top of the stage and would, if uncoiled, represent a building of over 400ft long.
-This major reconstruction project, completed in June 1997, used timber from more than 1000 English oak trees.
+This major reconstruction project, completed in June 1997, used timber from more than a thousand English oak trees.

 The work on the recreation of Shakespeare’s Globe Theatre represented perhaps the most challenging, exciting and at times probably the most frustrating timber framed project on site in the UK.
 For McCurdy & Co., who worked on the detailed design, fabrication and erection of the entire timber structure, this involvement began back in 1989.
 For US film director Sam Wanamaker, however, the project’s original inspiration and driving force, the Globe was a personal crusade dating back a further 40 years.

 Sam Wanamaker’s quest began in 1949, when on a visit to London in search of the remains of Shakespeare’s great theatre he found only a plaque on a brewery wall near the banks of the River Thames marking the spot of the original Globe Playhouse.
 Wanamaker, a lover of Shakespeare, was amazed at the lack of a permanent monument and vowed to build an authentic reconstruction of the Globe as a fitting tribute to England’s famous playwright and dramatist.
 He immediately set about this herculean task, which would occupy him until his early death in 1993, trying to generate interest, secure a suitable site and raise funds for the project.